Compared to the press in the UK, French

 French bureau of circulation..
 Figures refer to the average number of

-copies purchased per day in France
+copies purchased per issue in France

 French dailies